SydneyBioX/SimBench/README.md

 sim <- readRDS(path)
 ```

-Note both the sim and real dataset need to be SingleCellExperiment object, with rownames and colnames.
+Note both the sim and real dataset needs to be SingleCellExperiment object.
 If `celltype` is provided in the object, then the comparison will be made based on each cell type and then combined using a weighted sum (where the weight is the proportion of the cell type).
 if no `celltype` is provided, then the comparison will be made based on the entire dataset.